Ash214/ARIStwohundredfourteen/README.md

 Authorship and source code remains with the developer.
-When writing scientific articles necessarily quoting author (Shaikhutdinov Albert Anisovich).
+When writing scientific articles necessarily quoting author (Shaikhutdinov Albert).